 Technology integration and project based learning are a perfect fit.
 Teachers can design learning experiences that incorporate the use of the computer to complete motivating projects.
-For example, an environmental technology project may include the design of an information pamphlet using Microsoft Publisher or a rainforest technology project may include the creation of a eco-tourism travel advertisement using Microsoft PowerPoint.
+For example, a historical technology project may include the publication of a biography or a rainforest technology project may include the creation of a eco-tourism travel advertisement using Microsoft PowerPoint.
 Project based learning offers numerous benefits to students.
 The 6 most important benefits to project based learning are outlined below:

 Benefits to Project Based Learning and Technology Integration

 An interdisciplinary approach connects learning objectives from two or more academic fields of study.
 Technology projects combine knowledge and skills from multiple subject areas such as language arts, mathematics, geography, history, science, and social studies.
 This approach gives students a relevant learning experience and encourages the transfer of knowledge to new situations.